~/.config/nah/config.yaml

 - Empty classify tables — no commands are recognized

-- Flag classifiers disabled — no flag-dependent classification
+- Built-in classifier functions disabled — no flag-, wrapper-, or execution-aware classification

 - All safety lists cleared — no known registries, exec sinks, decode commands, or sensitive basenames